 Blue lagoons are a series of seminatural pools scattered outside Vang Vieng.
 Each one is organized with a few facilities.
 Generally, the lagoons closer to Vang Vieng attract more people.
 There should be about 6 of them, or maybe more, and I visited Blue Lagoons 1,2,3 and 6

-The most popular is Blue Lagoon 1 and the most beautiful is in my opinion Blue Lagoon 3: the water is the cleanest and is also quite far from the town so it’s not really overcrowded.
+The most popular is Blue Lagoon 1, and the most beautiful is Blue Lagoon 3: the water is the cleanest and quite far from the town, so it’s not too overcrowded.

-Blue Lagoon 2 is also very popular since there is a huge area where people can relax in a nice meadow.
-Blue Lagoon 6 is the most difficult to reach due to a very bad bumpy road and the water is quite murky.
-But if you really want to avoid people it’s probably the best option.
-To access the Blue Lagoons you’ll have to pay a small fee.
+Blue Lagoon 2 is also very popular since there is a vast area where people can relax in a lovely meadow.
+Blue Lagoon 6 is the most difficult to reach due to a very bad bumpy road, and the water is quite murky.
+But if you want to avoid people, it’s probably the best option.
+You’ll have to pay a small fee to access the Blue Lagoons.

 Visit some of the many caves